- What branch of government is responsible for parking and photo violations?

 - What if I elect to pay a parking ticket or photo infraction in person?

-To make a payment in person, the Parking Violations Bureau and Photo Safety Division has a counter located at the Cleveland Police Headquarters in the Justice Center downtown.
-The counter is located on the first floor of the CPD headquarters next to the impound unit.
+To make a payment in person, the Parking Violations Bureau and Photo Safety Division has a counter located at the City of Cleveland Vehicle Impound & Clerk of Courts Payment Center

 - What are the hours of operation for the Parking Violations Bureau and Photo Safety Division?